vermiceli/nes-contra-us/README.md

 ## Building

 First read the section above for building _Contra_ (US) in general.
 The process is very similar.
-Place a _Probotector_ rom in the root folder with the name `baserom.nes`.
+Place a _Probotector_ ROM in the root folder with the name `baserom.nes`.
 It should have a MD5 hash of `7127F616C13B58087481DD9E93AEB2FF`.

 Then, depending on your environment, run one of the following commands.